tomsplace/concepts/principles_and_conjectures.md

 There are no constants, only slowly changing variables, +/- allowable error

+c.f., glass is a fluid, solids are elastic

 i.e., Heraclitus was right

 * sensor location ... can shift during an experiment